abigailmenefee/syslib/Week7_Notes.md

 to an **access.log** and **error.log**.

 ## Creating a Web Page
-1. Install w3m, a command line web browser.
+1. Install `w3m`, a command line web browser.
-1. Once installed, I can no run:
+1. Once installed, I can now run:

 `w3m 127.0.0.1` or `w3m localhost`